EMD F3: Design

 The F3 used a 16-cylinder 567B series diesel engine developing 1500 hp at 800 rpm.
 The 567 was purpose-designed for locomotive service, and is a mechanically-aspirated, two-stroke, 45 degree, V-type with 567 cuin displacement per cylinder, for a total of 9072 cuin.
 A direct current generator powered four traction motors, two on each Blomberg B truck.
 The F3 could be geared for either freight or passenger service, and had a maximum speed of 102 mph with passenger gearing.

 The carbodies of the A units varied over the production history of the F3 and are grouped by historians into four phases.
 Phase I is similar to the F2, distinguished by three portholes on the side and “chicken wire” grilles along the top edge of the carbody.
 Phase II reduced the number of portholes to two and included wire mesh between the portholes.
 Phase III eliminated that mesh; Phase IV eliminated the top wire mesh in favor a stainless steel grille.
 EMD occasionally referred to the Phase IV locomotives as the F5 but this never became official.

-Eighteen F3s and one F7 were rebuilt for commuter rail service in 1978–1979.
+Eighteen F3s and one F7 were rebuilt by the Illinois Central Gulf Railroad for commuter rail service in 1978–1979.
 The most significant changes was the installation of a separate generator for head-end power.
 Visually, the side panels with portholes were replaced.
 The rebuilt locomotives were designated FP10.
+These units, numbered 1100-1114 and 1150-1153, were used by MBTA Commuter Rail from 1979 to 1991, and then by the Metro-North Railroad until the arrival of modern Brookville BL20GH locomotives in 2008.
+Several have been preserved, including by the Gold Coast Railroad Museum, the Adirondack Railroad, and the Danbury Railway Museum.